What happened to them?

 Last week I quoted a prophetic little book

-written in 1889 by a Kansas populist leader named JW Graybill.
+written in 1889 by a Kansas populist leader named JM Graybill.

 What happened to Graybill?
 Found out accidentally.